 Section 30210 of the Coastal Act requires that maximum public access shall be provided consistent with public safety needs and the need to protect natural resource areas from overuse.
 Section 30212 of the Coastal Act requires that access from the nearest public roadway to the shoreline be provided in new development projects, except where it is inconsistent with public safety, military security, or protection of fragile coastal resources, or where adequate access exists nearby.
 Section 30211 of the Coastal Act requires that development not interfere with the public's right to access gained by use or legislative authorization.
-Section 30214 of the Coastal

-Act provides that the public access policies of the Coastal Act shall be implemented in a manner that takes into account the capacity of the site and the fragility of natural resources in the area.
+Section 30214 of the Coastal Act provides that the public access policies of the Coastal Act shall be implemented in a manner that takes into account the capacity of the site and the fragility of natural resources in the area.
 In applying Sections 30210, 30211, 30212, and 30214, the Commission is also limited by the need to show that any denial of a permit application based on these sections or any decision to grant a permit subject to special conditions requiring public access is necessary to avoid or offset a project's adverse impact on existing or potential access.

 The proposed project will not adversely affect public access.
 The project site does not front directly on Humboldt Bay, as it is separated from the Bay shoreline by Buhne Drive.
 As noted previously, the entire bay front of the subdivision, along the west side of Buhne Drive, is open and available for public access use.
-Although an interior tidal channel of the subdivision that connects to Humboldt Bay extends on to the property, the record contains no evidence that an implied dedication of a public access easement to the channel shoreline of the property has occurred.
-No development is proposed within the tidal channel, and use of the channel will not be blocked.
+Although an interior tidal channel of the subdivision that connects to Humboldt Bay extends on to the property, no development is proposed within the tidal channel, and use of the channel will not be blocked.
 Further, there are several points in the immediate vicinity where boats can be launched in order to publicly access the tidal channel.